SiLab

 Stroke Innovation-machine learning Lab (SiLab) machine learning for quality improvement

-• Our lab is part of the NQIL group, at the University of Toronto; a hub for QI for neurology.
+• My lab is part of the NQIL group, at the University of Toronto; a hub for QI for neurology.

 • We also are exploring the intersection of machine learning and quality improvement, utilizing voice-based technologies to refine our methods.
 We have expertise in deep-learning and processing of audio signals.